 All activities are free, but a valid federal recreation pass is needed or can be purchased at the Center

-Contact the Visitor Center for details and locations or to request a program.
+Call the Cape Perpetua Visitor Center for daily updates or to request a program of interest to you.

 Would you like to volunteer at the Cape Perpetua Visitor Center?
 Find out more from our Volunteer page.